 Assemble cabbage slaw:

 - Pour the vinaigrette over the slaw mixture and toss until all of the ingredients are well coated.
 Season to taste with additional salt and pepper.
-Serve immediately or cover and refrigerate for up to 2 hours before serving.
+Let it sit for 20 minutes before serving to help the flavors meld, or cover and refrigerate for up to 2 hours.

 Notes